If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

-Joint capsules are connective tissue enclosures that surround the specific joints and are made up of a fibrous membrane and inner synovial membrane.
+Joint capsules are connective tissue enclosures surrounding specific joints and comprise fibrous and inner synovial membranes.

 The periosteum is a dense fibrous membrane covering the surface of bones, and it serves as the site of attachment for tendons to connect the muscles to bones.

-Bursa is the small fluid sacs that are used for reducing friction between bony and connective tissues when moving.
+Bursa is small fluid sacs that reduce friction between bony and connective tissues when moving.